bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 enjoying the view of the other side.

 The bomb was, forgive me, a blast.
-And, just to be clear, our gang was setting off bombs in Beirut long before Hezbollah.
+And, just to be clear, our gang was setting off bombs in Beirut long before Hezbollah and the Israelis.

 When teenage boys do something spectacularly stupid, and it works out, do they conclude, "Well, that was idiotic -- never again?"
 No, teenage